prysmaticlabs/documentation/website/docs/concepts/checkpoint-sync-concept.md

 ### Justification, finality, and checkpoints

 **Justification** is the process of marking a block as *tentatively canonical*. **Finalization** is the process of upgrading a block from *tentatively canonical* to *canonical*.
-When a block is finalized, its transactions are finalized.
-At this point, the probability of transaction reversal is near-zero because it would require social consensus and a hard fork.
+When a block is finalized, its transactions are finalized, and the probability of transaction reversal is near-zero because it would require social consensus and a hard fork.

-Every epoch, a new set of blocks can be justified, and an older set of justified blocks can be finalized.
+Whenever a new epoch begins, a new set of blocks can be justified, and an older set of justified blocks can be finalized.
 The Ethereum network uses **checkpoints** to periodically perform these promotions.
 A checkpoint consists of a **block** and an **epoch number**.
-In most cases, the block will be the first block of that epoch <a class="footnote" href='#footnote-1'>[12]</a>.
+In most cases, a checkpoint will be the first block of its epoch <a class="footnote" href='#footnote-1'>[12]</a>.

-Blocks become **justified** after either:
+A block is **justified** after:

+ 1. Its epoch has passed, and either
  1. More than 2/3 of attesting validators agree that the block is a justified checkpoint, or
- 2. A **future epoch's checkpoint** becomes justified, and the block is an ancestor of that newly justified checkpoint.
+ 2. A **future checkpoint** becomes justified, and the block is an ancestor of that newly justified checkpoint.

-Blocks become **finalized** after either:
+A block becomes **finalized** after either:

- 1. The block is a **justified checkpoint** and 2/3 of attesting validators agree that the block is a finalized checkpoint, or
+ 1. The block is a **justified checkpoint** and 2/3 of attesting validators identify another justified checkpoint in a future epoch, or
  2. A **future epoch's justified checkpoint** becomes finalized, and the block is an ancestor of that newly finalized checkpoint.

-Familiarity with these rules can help conceptualize the relationships between **epochs**, **checkpoints**, **justified blocks**, and **finalized blocks**.
 Epochs are used to identify checkpoints, and checkpoints are used to implement the notions of justification and finality.
 Justification and finalization occur *at most* one epoch at a time.
 Ethereum's current head is the most recently justified checkpoint:

 <img src={Finality} />